The Scams to Watch Out for on Social Media

 It doesn’t always work out this way, but your social media feeds should ideally be places of fun and entertainment, for connecting with friends and family.
 However, they’re also a place where hackers and scammers lurk, ready to take your online identity away from you—or worse.
 You might think you already know what to look for, but scammers are relying on your complacency.

-Here we’ll guide you through some of the most common con tricks perpetrated on social media, and how you can make sure you see them coming.
-There’s no 100-percent foolproof way of staying safe online, but there are certainly ways of significantly minimizing the risk of running into trouble, and that starts with being aware.
+Here we’ll guide you through some of the most common cons perpetrated on social media, and how you can make sure you see them coming.
+There’s no 100% foolproof way of staying safe online, but there are certainly ways of significantly minimizing the risk of running into trouble, and that starts with being aware.

 The Online Romance

-Yes, yes you tell yourself: There’s no way I’d be conned into giving money to someone I’ve only ever spoken to on social media or a dating app.
+Yes, yes, you tell yourself: There’s no way I’d be conned into giving money to someone I’ve only ever spoken to on social media or a dating app.
 The truth is that this type of scam pulls in more money for criminals than any other charade ($2,600 is the median reported loss).
 It preys on our need for attention and validation, and it’s not always as straightforward to spot as you might think.

 Friend requests and connection attempts from people you don’t know are the first warning signs.
 On networks such as Twitter, connecting with relative strangers is common practice, but we’d recommend doing at least some basic detective work before accepting requests.
 Looking at posting histories and mutual connections can help, as can reverse image searches to see if someone is actually who they say they are.